ADA Website Compliance Specialists

 • And so forth.

-Can I just wait to get sued?
+Can't I just wait to get sued?

-You could, but would you own and operate a physical building waiting to get sued?
+You can, but would you own and operate a physical building waiting to get sued?
 It might be that you are breaking the law if you don't make steps to make your website accessible, and breaking the law and saving money now might cost you a lot more in the long run.

-Developers are cheaper than lawyers.
+You see, developers are cheaper than lawyers.